St. John's Red Storm men's basketball: Lou Carnesecca era (1965–1992)

 Lou Carnesecca was hired as the head basketball coach at St. John's in 1965, after serving as an assistant at St. John's since 1958, and given the difficult task to follow in the footsteps of Lapchick.
 In the 1985 NCAA tournament, he coached the Redmen to their second Final Four appearance.
 He was named the National Coach of the Year in 1983 and 1985 and Big East Coach of the Year on three occasions.
 His record at St. John's was 526–200.
 Carnesecca led the team to its record fifth NIT title in 1989, to the NCAA's Elite Eight in 1979 and 1991, and to the Sweet Sixteen in 1967, 1969, and 1983.

 Carnesecca temporarily left St. John's to coach in the American Basketball Association from 1970 to 1973, when it was coached by former player Frank Mulzoff, who gathered a record of 56–27 and three post-season appearances.
 Upon Carnesecca's return, he continued to guide the program to 29 consecutive postseason tournament appearances and to playing in a major conference, the Big East.

+Recent years (1992–present)

+Fran Fraschilla era (1996–1998)

+Fran Fraschilla was the head basketball coach at St. John's from 1996, when he was 38 years old, to 1998.
+He inherited a team that had a record of 11–16 the prior season.
+To inspire focus on team play, he ordered that his players' names be removed from the backs of their jerseys, to emphasize that the only name that mattered was the one on the front: St. John's.
+He took the team to its first NCAA basketball tournament in five years in 1998, and his teams had a 59% winning percentage.

 Postseason

 NCAA tournament results

-The Red Storm have appeared in the NCAA tournament 30 times.
-Their combined record is 27–32.
+The Red Storm have appeared in the NCAA tournament 32 times.
+Their combined record is 28–33.
 Due to impermissible benefits to a player, their 2002 appearance has been vacated by the NCAA making their official record 28–32.